promilab/ReseachDataRegistry/README.md

 # ReseachDataRegistry
-This side allows to document and find research data related to computer science.
+This side allows to document and find research data related to process science.